Hours and Admission

 From Long Island: Grand Central Parkway to Jackie Robinson Parkway; exit at Bushwick Avenue; left at third traffic light to Eastern Parkway; about 3 miles to Washington Avenue.
 We're across the intersection at left.

-By subway: Take the 2/3 to Eastern Parkway/Brooklyn Museum.
+By subway: The 2/3 Eastern Parkway/Brooklyn Museum subway station is undergoing construction, so service may be altered, especially on weekends.
+Make sure to check with the MTA for any service changes.
+During normal service, take the 2/3 to Eastern Parkway/Brooklyn Museum.
 You can transfer to 2/3 from 4/5 (at Nevins Street) and B, D, Q, N, R, and LIRR (at Atlantic Terminal-Barclays Center).
 See the MTA subway map.
 You can also take the 4/5 to Franklin Avenue and walk west down Eastern Parkway to reach the Museum.
-Make sure to check with the MTA for any service changes, especially on the weekend.

 Does the Museum have a parking lot?